Catch These Hands!

-Catch These Hands! (私の拳をうけとめて, Watashi no Kobushi wo Uketomete) is a yuri manga series by murata.
+Catch These Hands! (私の拳をうけとめて, Watashi no Kobushi o Uketomete) is a yuri manga series by murata.
 It was serialized in Young Ace Up from January 2018 to October 2020, and is licensed and published in English by Yen Press.

 Plot

 Ayako Takebe, a young woman in her early twenties, intends to leave behind her history as a delinquent leader in high school and reform her image.
 By chance she encounters her high-school rival, Kirara Soramori.
 Soramori reveals that she has had a long-standing crush on Takebe, and challenges her to a fight, on the condition that if she wins, she and Takebe will begin dating.

 Publication

-In Japan, Watashi no Kobushi wo Uketomete was serialized in Young Ace Up from January 2, 2018, to October 13, 2020, and was published in a total of four tankōbon volumes.
+In Japan, Watashi no Kobushi o Uketomete was serialized in Young Ace Up from January 2, 2018, to October 13, 2020, and was published in a total of four tankōbon volumes.

 In August 2021, Yen Press announced that they had licensed the manga for publication in English, under the localized title Catch These Hands!.
 The first volume was released in March 2022.